s-lasch/portfolio/exampleSite/content/blogs/feed-forward-net.md

 ## Visualize the Training Process

 Here is a GIF that shows the visualization of the training process.
 It uses a [`contourf()`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.contourf.html) plot to show the decision boundaries between the red and blue classes.
-Areas with lighter color represent a reduced probability that a given data point is either red or blue, though any value $P \ge 0.5$ is considered red.
+Areas with lighter color represent a reduced probability that a given data point is either red or blue, though any value \\( P \ge 0.5 \\) is considered red.

 <img src="https://rawcdn.githack.com/s-lasch/personal-site/acbfd88f4d623ace6dd3a4f741a402e7cc66817c/images/neural_network_example.gif" />

 The last step is to ask the model to classify a new point that it has never seen before.
-We’ll use the black point at $(-0.5, -0.4)$ for this.
+We’ll use the black point at \\( (-0.5, -0.4) \\) for this.

 ```python
 # make a prediction